instructure/statsd_test_harness/README.md

 For an example of what the config file should look like, refer to config/sample_config.rb

-## Jasmine Configuration

-Start by installing jasmine-terminal-reporter:

-    npm install jasmine-terminal-reporter

-Then add to your jasmine spec runner:

-    var Reporter = require('jasmine-terminal-reporter');
-    var reporter = new Reporter(options)

-## Development

-To add support for a new test suite, create a file in statsd_test_harness/postprocessors/ that will extract the duration output from the testing framework.
-Follow statsd_test_harness/postprocessors/rspec.rb for an example.

-To register the postprocessor, add it to the `config.tools` array in your config file, e.g.

-    {
-      name: 'my_framework',
-      command: 'test',
-      label: 'my_framework',
-      options: '',
-      ignore_return_value: true,
-      postprocessor: StatsdTestHarness::Postprocessors::MyPostProcessor
-    }

-Set the `ignore_return_value` flag to false if you don't want to report an unsuccessful test run (based on exit status).
+In your config file, set the `ignore_return_value` flag to false if you don't want to report an unsuccessful test run (based on exit status).

 ## Contributing